 Asbestosis may be mild to moderate in some people but in others can be severely disabling.
 There is no effective treatment for asbestosis as it is not a “cancer” but in some cases, certain types of surgery may reduce symptoms and medications may make breathing easier.
 Asbestosis also increases the chance of developing asbestos lung cancer, therefor, medical attention is essential.

-In severe cases, pleurectomy may be considered while in other cases, medical management may be the best option.
+In severe cases, pleurectomy (lung removal) may be considered while in other cases, medical management may be the best option.

-Thousands of people who were harmed by asbestos exposure have filed lawsuits against manufactures, employers and other organizations who promoted use of asbestos products, even after it had been determined to cause cancer and other disorders.
+Thousands of people who were harmed by asbestos exposure have filed lawsuits against manufacturers, employers and other organizations who promoted use of asbestos products, even after asbestos had been determined to cause cancer and other disorders.
 Asbestos lawsuits have also been filed by loved ones of people who died due to their asbestos-related illness.

 Though each case is unique and must be considered separately, thousands of victims have received compensation for injuries or wrongful death caused by asbestos.
-Because of the high number of injuries, illnesses and deaths, a multi-billion-dollar fund was established to help compensate these victims.
-Consultation with an asbestos attorney can help determine whether an asbestos lawsuit is appropriate.
+Because of the high number of injuries, illnesses, and deaths, a multi-billion-dollar fund was established to help compensate these victims.